jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Giant Tarantula.md

 RacialMods: +8 Climb,+4 Perception,+4 Stealth (+8 in webs)
 Languages:
 SQ:
+SpecialAbilities:
+  Barbed Hairs (Ex): >
-SpecialAbilities: Barbed Hairs (Ex) A tarantula can throw barbed hairs from its back at a creature as a ranged touch attack (range increment 20 feet).
+    A tarantula can throw barbed hairs from its back at a creature as a ranged touch attack (range increment 20 feet).
 A creature struck by these hairs must make a DC 22 Fort save or be nauseated for 1d6 rounds.
 A creature that attacks a giant tarantula with a non-reach melee weapon must make a DC 22 Reflex save to avoid being struck by these hairs.
 The save DC is Con-based.
+  Poison (Ex): >
-Poison (Ex) Bite- injury; save Fort DC 24; frequency 1/ round for 6 rounds; effect 1d6 Str; cure 2 consecutive saves.
+    Bite- injury; save Fort DC 24; frequency 1/ round for 6 rounds; effect 1d6 Str; cure 2 consecutive saves.
 Save DC is Con-based with a +2 racial bonus.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: